+

 # Install wireless tools

-apk add wireless-tools iw wpa_supplicant
+apk add wireless-tools wpa_supplicant

-# Show all network interfaces
+# List network interfaces

 ip link show

-# Show wireless interfaces specifically
+# Check for wireless interfaces

 iw dev